Empowerment

 IMPACT

-Through the emergency response for COVID-19 we assisted almost 7453 beneficiary partners in 2020.
+Through the empowerment we assisted almost 65,000 beneficiary partners.

 PROJECTS